wxywanii2022/voting-paradoxes-in-the-real-word/src/baseball/Borda/borda_readme.md

     - Takes in the entire baseball data and weights array.
 Outputs the Borda points for each player for each league and year as a CSV file.
   - borda_mvp_debug(data_file, weights, year, league, player_name):
     - Outputs how the Borda points for a certain player in a certain league and year are calculated.
 Useful for comparison with website data.

+# Borda_difference_finder:
+  - Find the lines in which the ranking differs from the official ranking, generalized for each voting method in borda__comparison_topn files.

+# borda_compairson_top1, 3, 5:
+  - the result of running Borda_comparator

 # check_result.py
   - check_by_league(league):